finos/open-source-readiness/docs/bok/Activities/Level-3/Publication.md

  - [GitHub Enterprise](https://github.com/enterprise)
  - Many firms have internal proprietary solutions to this.

+#### Advantages

+- The integrity of the firewall is preserved - developers are not pushing externally on their own.
+- It is easy for the OSPO to track which projects are being worked on and contributed to.

+#### Disadvantages

+- The usual PR / Review process only shows the _latest_ versions of files.
+It's possible to include some confidential data in one commit, delete it in a later commit and for the DLP reviewer (and the developers) to not have sight of this as it is reviewed.
+Nevertheless, the data is _still_ exfiltrated to the external repository and available on the Internet.
+- The process is slowed down by the need to have a DLP review.
+The DLP reviewer takes a lot of responsibility and doesn't really see much benefit for their work.
+In fact, they are usually slowing down the progress of the project.
+- Organising this process involves work to set up scripts and rules to allow incoming and outgoing synchronization (partially ameliorated by tools like GitProxy described below)

 ### 2. Personal Machines

 Contribution from _outside the firewall_ using personal machines might make sense since the user may not be exposed to confidential information on their personal machines.